A partition function framework for estimating logical error curves in stabilizer codes: Introduction

 While the order probability allows for the determination of the phase boundary, and hence the threshold of an optimal decoder, we show that it does not measure the success rate of the optimal decoder.
 Instead, it measures the success rate of what we shall refer to as a probabilistic partition function decoder.
 The full optimal logical error curves are thus inaccessible through this measure.
 Analogous to order probability, we introduce a ratio that we name the \emph{decoding probability}, which on the Nishimori line measures the optimal logical error curves.
 We expect that estimating optimal performance by measuring the decoding probability directly generally requires less sampling overhead than estimation by counting the number of failures of the corresponding ML decoder.
-Previous works concerning performance estimates via the statistical mechanics mapping have mainly focused on establishing the optimal thresholds of error correcting codes under different noise models (e.g.,~\cite{chubb2021c, rispler2024, bombin2012a, vodola2022, andrist2012a,song2022, katzgraber2010}).
+Previous works concerning performance estimates via the statistical mechanics mapping have mainly focused on establishing the optimal thresholds of error correcting codes under different noise models (e.g.,~\cite{chubb2021c, rispler2024, bombin2012a, vodola2022, andrist2012a,song2022, katzgraber2010, Kovalev:2014vhn}).
 In~\cite{bravyi2014b}, full optimal error curves were computed for the surface code under independent identically distributed bitflip noise by counting the number of failures of an ML decoder.
 Tensor network methods have been used to approximate optimal decoding in a controllable way~\cite{bravyi2014b,chubb2021c,piveteau2024}.
 Most recently,~\cite{piveteau2024} generalized tensor network decoding to the case of $3$D codes, such as the $3$D unrotated surface code with depolarizing noise, as well as $2$D codes with circuit level noise.
 There has also been previous work on estimating optimal performance in the surface code through the construction of a lookup table, in order to test the accuracy of different suboptimal surface code decoders~\cite{maan2023a}, although the authors estimated that this method could at most be applied to a distance $9$ surface code.
 On the Nishimori line, measurement of optimal performance by decoding probability corresponds to the measurement by syndrome-averaged minimum infidelity used in~\cite{behrends2025} (see also the related work~\cite{behrends2024d} by the same authors) as well as the success rate shown in~\cite{bravyi2014b}.
 In~\cite{thomas2011b}, the order probability in the Random Bond Ising Model was linked to logical performance rates of the toric code, but the distinction between probabilistic partition function decoding and optimal decoding was not made, and the resulting curves do not show the success rate of an optimal decoder.
+In more recent work, Ref.~\cite{english2025isingdonutregimestopological} focuses on the toric code under bitflip noise with full post-selection, which maps to a clean Ising model where analytic expressions can be derived.